zoraizmohammad/CommonSense-Code/README.md

 # CommonSense-Code
-Building a new coding language for beginners to write code in the most intuitive syntax for written code beginners.
+CommonSense Code is a new coding language for beginners to write code in the most intuitive syntax for beginners trying written code.